 Define Your Audience First

-Understand the basic demographics of your targets, their geographical locations, behaviors (online and offline) and attitudes.
-Not everyone is prevalent on social media, so don’t waste your time marketing in areas that are irrelevant.
+Understand the basic demographics of your targets.
+This means, their geographical location, behaviors (online and offline) and attitudes.
+Not everyone is prevalent on social media – so don’t waste your time marketing in one area that may be irrelevant.
 Consider how an advertisement or message might be perceived.
 Timeliness of the exposure is also key.
-Knowing where they are and when they’re looking for you makes a big difference in marketing ROI.
-Focus on the majority and avoid a wide net approach.
+Knowing where they are and when they’re looking for you makes a big difference in ROI.
+So if you’re building a marketing strategy for construction companies, focus on the majority while avoiding a wide net approach.

 Create Branded Drivers